TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 77/Psalms 77.9.md

 ---

-Hath God forgotten to be gracious?
-Hath he in anger shut up his tender mercies? {{Selah
+Has God forgotten to be gracious?
+Has he, in anger, withheld his compassion?"
+Selah.